 The Need For Emergency Savings Became More Apparent

 The pandemic has caught many people unaware as it wreaked havoc on our health and economy.
 As a result, those with more significant emergency savings to cover a year’s worth of living costs are in better shape.
 Having readily accessible funds in liquid accounts such as money market securities helps you avoid borrowing money.

-Once the emergency cushion is in place, you are better positioned for financial security.
-Then, you have less pressure to sell any of your long term investments to take care of necessary living costs.
+Once the emergency cushion is in place, you are a step closer to financial security.
+Then, you have less pressure to sell any of your long-term investments to take care of necessary living costs.

 It is probably apparent that we favor a long-term mentality when it comes to making investments.
 Staying the course when financial markets get volatile can be difficult.

-The bear market in March 2020 is a prime example of trying to avoid panicking and selling stocks at the bottom.
-It can be costly to investors.
-I recognize the tendency to sell stocks when it seems like the world is ending.
+The bear market in March 2020 is a prime example of avoiding the tendency for many to sell stocks at the bottom.
+It can be costly to investors, and I recognize the tendency to sell stocks when it seems like the world is ending.

 4. Diversify Your Portfolio

-The risk associated with owning only one investment of a particular type (e.g. Countrywide Mutual) is called random risk.
-Random risk can pop up when a specific company does very poorly apart from the rest of the market.
+The risk of owning only one investment of a particular type (e.g., Countrywide Mutual) is known as random risk.
+This means risk can pop up when a specific company does very poorly apart from the rest of the market.
 These days there are so many ways to diversify your portfolio to reduce risk with various asset classes.